Indian Audit and Accounts Service: History

 Under the East India Company, the accounts of the 3 Presidencies of Bengal, Madras and Bombay were prepared separately.
 In 1857, a combined department called the General Department of Account was constituted, and an Accountant General was appointed to head it.
 The Indian Audit and Accounts Service traces its history to 1860, when these posts were amalgamated by the British Colonial Government to create the post of first Auditor General who had both accounting and auditing functions.
 It was given statutory recognition by the Government of India Act, 1919, and further strengthened by the Government of India Act, 1935.
 After India gained independence and the Constitution came into force, the Auditor General was re-designated as the Comptroller & Auditor General of India.
 In 1971, the CAG's (Duties, Powers and Conditions of Service) Act was enacted, which defined the duties and powers of the CAG of India.
 By section 2 of this legislation, the IA&AD obtained powers for performance of its duties on behalf of the Comptroller & Auditor General.

+Recruitment

+There are two modes for recruitment into the Indian Audit and Accounts Service.
+50% of IA&AS officers are recruited by the Civil Services Examination conducted by UPSC.
+Officers recruited this way are called direct recruits.
+The remaining 50% are recruited by promotion from subordinate cadres.